Muir Woods National Monument

 Learn more about booking a reservation on the shuttle here.

-Where is the redwoods forest near San Francisco?
+Where is the redwood forest near San Francisco?

 California hosts two species of giant redwood trees, both members of the Sequoioideae family.
 The taller variety are commonly referred to as Coast Redwoods and thrive in a narrow band just inland from the Pacific Coast.
 At maturity, these trees (Sequoia Sempervirens) can reach a height of 370 feet (113 meters).